Malbec: Other regions

-Other regions with some plantings of Malbec include north Italy, New Zealand, Brazil, South Africa, the Canadian regions of British Columbia and Ontario, Peru, Bolivia and Mexico, and Southern Indiana and Israeli wine in the Negev Teperberg 1870.
+Other regions with some plantings of Malbec include Northern Italy, New Zealand, Brazil, South Africa, British Columbia, Ontario, Peru, Bolivia, Mexico, Southern Indiana, and Israel.

 Wine

 Wine expert Jancis Robinson describes the French style of Malbec common in the Libournais (Bordeaux region) as a "rustic" version of Merlot, softer in tannins and lower in acidity with blackberry fruit in its youth.
 The Malbec of the Cahors region is much more tannic with more phenolic compounds that contribute to its dark color.
 Oz Clarke describes Cahors' Malbec as dark purple in color with aromas of damsons, tobacco, garlic, and raisin.
 In Argentina, Malbec becomes softer with a plusher texture and riper tannins.
 The wines tend to have juicy fruit notes with violet aromas.
 In very warm regions of Argentina and Australia, the acidity of the wine may be too low which can cause a wine to taste flabby and weak.
 Malbec grown in Washington state tends to be characterized by dark fruit notes and herbal aromas.
+An exception to this in Washington State is Malbec grown in the high desert Lake Chelan AVA terroir.
+Malbec grapes grown in the glacial soils found within the Lake Chelan AVA produce wines possessing ripe raspberry - black fruit aromas and flavors with moderate acidity and tannins.
+The C R Sandidge Purtteman and Tsillan Cellars estate vineyards are known to produce stellar Malbec wines.